Coherence

 So what is it?

-An ecological imagination apprehends and understands the integrity of forms, functions and participants inhabiting an area or coexisting in any place, in order to protect the natural systems on which life and human society together depend.
+An ecological imagination apprehends and understands the underlying integrity of forms, functions, and participants inhabiting an area or coexisting in any place, that sustains the world.

 • forms–meaning landscape features (forests, ridges, creeks, marshes), topography, sun angle, hydrology & geography,